Sunday, October 17, 2010

 'Mohave'

-The leathery leaves, up to 2.5 inches in length, are glossy deep green.
+The oblanceolate leaves are up to 2.5 x 0.8 inches in size.
+The leathery foliage is glossy deep green.
 The foliage is both scab and fireblight resistant.
 Evergreen zones 7 and south, in zone 5 and 6 if is usually deciduous.

-The abundant, large bright orange-red berries are very persistent, lasting from August to late winter.
+The abundant, large bright orange-red berries, up to 0.5 x 0.25 inches in size, are very persistent, lasting from August to late winter.

 Hardy zones 5 to 9 in full sun to partial shade, perferring sandy loam ( PH 6 to 6.5 ).
 Very easy to grow and is tolerant of drought and urban conditions.